migueltonji/migueltonji/README.md

 ### *Hi, my name is Miguel.
-I like to program and develop, I already worked in the technical support area.*
+I like to program and develop.
+I already worked in the technical support area, using the MySql language to refer to the database and instructing customers who used our system.
+In my free time, I like to photograph, write and watch movies and series.
+Currently studying systems analysis and development at USF.*
    *Nice to meet you.*

 - 🐱‍👤 I'm currently looking for a job